 Sure, a single enforcement body wouldn’t be a panacea.
 Nothing would.
 But it’s clear from the (long) history above that the current consultation isn’t some dastardly wheeze conjured up by the latest set of Tory ministers and their advisers to cut resources.
 If ministers wanted to cut the resources, powers or remit of the existing enforcement bodies, they wouldn’t need to pump new life into a 20-year-old (progressive) idea as cover for doing so.
 They’d just fucking do it.

 No, as FLEX do at least note, “introducing a new body marks an opportunity to change the fundamentals of UK labour inspection”.
-Because, apart from very welcome increases (against the run of austerity) in the budget of the NMW enforcement team in particular since 2013 – I challenge you to show me any other area of (worthwhile) public expenditure that has increased by 170% since 2010 – the UK’s complex and fragmented enforcement architecture has barely changed in 20 years, despite enormous changes in the labour market, such as the growth of zero-hours contracts and bogus self-employment.
+Because, apart from very welcome increases (against the run of austerity) in the budget of the NMW enforcement team in particular since 2013 – I challenge you to show me any other area of (worthwhile) public expenditure that has increased by more than 200% since 2010 – the UK’s complex and fragmented enforcement architecture has barely changed in 20 years, despite enormous changes in the labour market, such as the growth of zero-hours contracts and bogus self-employment.